SignalK/specification/gitbook-docs/data_model_multiple_values.md

+# Multiple Values for a Key

 There are two use cases for multiple data:
 * Multiple versions of a common device - eg two engines
 * Multiple devices providing duplicate data - multiple values for the same signalk key from different sensors, eg COG from both compass and gps

 ###Multiple versions of a common device
 Consider the data point `temperature`.
 There are many versions of temperature: air, water, engineRoom, fridge, freezer, main cabin, etc. Some are well-known, and in common usage, some will be very vessel specific.